Libensemble/libensemble/docs/platforms/platforms_index.rst

 Zero-resource workers
 ~~~~~~~~~~~~~~~~~~~~~

-Users with persistent ``gen_f`` or functions may notice with certain
+Users with persistent ``gen_f`` functions may notice with certain
 configurations that associated persistent workers are still automatically assigned
 system resources.
-This can be wasteful since those workers only run in-place and
+This can be wasteful if those workers only run in-place and
 don't use the Executor to submit applications to allocated nodes:

 .. image:: ../images/persis_wasted_node.png